oneup03/VRto3D/README.md

 ## Configuration

 - Modify the `vrto3d\resources\settings\default.vrsettings` for your setup:
+- Any changes made to this configuration require a restart of SteamVR to take effect

 | Field Name          | Type    | Description                                                                                 | Default Value  |
 |---------------------|---------|---------------------------------------------------------------------------------------------|----------------|